polterguy/phosphorusfive/README.md

   foo2:bar
   foo3:bar
 for-each:@/./_x/*/?node
-  pf.console.write-line:"{0}:{1}"
+  p5.console.write-line:"{0}:{1}"
     :@/././__dp/#/?name
     :@/././__dp/#/?value
 ```

-The above example assumes a handler for *"pf.console.write-line"*, which is implemented
+The above example assumes a handler for *"p5.console.write-line"*, which is implemented
-in the lambda.exe file (phoshorus.exe project), which allows for executing pf.lambda
+in the lambda.exe file (phoshorus.exe project), which allows for executing p5.lambda
 files and code directly from a command line shell.

 Notice how each consecutive double-space in front of a line creates a new children
 collection of nodes beneath the node above itself.
-For instance, the *"pf.console.write-line"*
+For instance, the *"p5.console.write-line"*
 statement above is a child node of the *"for-each"* Node.
 The above code perfectly
 translates into a Node structure with all *"foox"* being children nodes of the *"_x"*
 Node, and so on.